Cocoa compound theobromine is used as a mild pre-workout stimulant.

 - Increase blood flow.
 Theobromine may be able to dilate blood vessels, which could possibly enhance muscle function and recovery during and after exercise.

-Theobromine is a bitter-tasting alkaloid compound found in high levels in Theobroma cacao – the cocoa plant.
+Theobromine is a bitter-tasting substance found in high levels in Theobroma cacao – the cocoa plant.
 Since both theobromine and caffeine belong to a class of compounds known as methylxanthines, their molecular structure and biological activities are somewhat similar, although theobromine is considered to be much less potent.

 The main physiological effects of theobromine include blood vessel dilation, increased urination, widening of the airways, and increased heart rate.
 Theobromine’s effects last longer than caffeine, with a half-life of about 10 hours compared to caffeine’s 2.5-5 hours.1